 -J. William Worden, PhD, ABPP

-Author, Grief Counseling and Grief Therapy, 4th Edition
+Clinical Psychologist Laguna Niguel, California Author, Grief Counseling and Grief Therapy, 4th Edition (From the Foreword)

 Essential reading for grief counselors, mental health clinicians, death educators, hospice workers, clergy, funeral directors, and social workers.